3 Business Models when Charging for Training

 • Customers often pay for the core product on an annual subscription basis via a sales team.

-• The subject naturally lends itself to a variety of self-paced content, such as designing different types of jewelry using custom CAD software.
+• The subject naturally lends itself to a variety of self-paced content, such as designing different types of jewelry (bracelets, rings, necklaces, etc.) using custom CAD design software.

-We typically see the training for companies’ business model in organizations with more mature training organizations.
-We also see this among companies that need a corporate training model to target enterprise-level end users expecting comprehensive training.
+We typically see the training subscription business model in organizations with more mature training organizations, as well companies and products that target enterprise-level end users that expect (and can afford) comprehensive training.

-The final business training model we’ll discuss wraps training fees into an onboarding model or premium support plan.
-For example, customers might pay a flat implementation fee that includes a mix or services, training, and other customizations.
-Or, customers might opt into support SLAs (service level agreements) that also provide access to certain training options.
+The final business model we'll discuss is wrapping training fees into an onboarding package or premium support plan.
+For example, customers might pay a flat implementation fee that includes a mix of services, training, and other customizations.
+Or, customers might opt into support SLAs that also provide access into certain training options.

 Conclusion

-Charging for training is a strategic decision that depends on your customer philosophy, product types, and evolution of your training team.
-This analysis will point you to the appropriate business model, whether that’s an à la carte, subscription, or bundled model.
+Charging for training is a strategic decision that depends on your customer philosophy, product types, and the evolution of your training team.
+This analysis will point you to the appropriate business model, whether that's a-la-carte, subscription, or bundled.